 OK, so if you’ve only booked a few days in Malta and you are now worried that you won’t have enough time to see the island (sorry about that!), I’ve got some good news for you – I have rounded up some of the best tours in Malta, so you wouldn’t have to worry about trying to fit everything into your itinerary.

 Warning: Malta has a huge traffic problem – there are just too many cars on the island.
 If your booked tour includes transport, expect delays.
 If you’re travelling to your tour’s starting point by bus or car, try to get there a bit early.

 Did you know that Malta’s megalithic temples are older than the pyramids?
 The island is home to some of the oldest standing structures in the world.
 Dating back 5, 500 years, these pre-historic temples are shrouded in mystery and continue to fascinate archaeologists from all over the world.

 While there are various temples dotting the island, Hagar Qim and the neighbouring temple of Mnajdra are the largest and best-preserved of their kind.
 There is a museum at the entrance where you can learn more about the discovery of the temples and the relics that were found at the site.

 If you’re interested in exploring this prehistoric site with an expert guide, you can book a tour of Hagar Qim and Mnajdra, which also includes a trip to Ghar Dalam, an ancient cave which contains bone remains of animals that became extinct thousands of years ago.

 Tip: Make sure you wear a good pair of walking shoes as you’ll be walking on very uneven ground.

-2. Go on a boat trip to Gozo and Comino
+2. A Full-Day Boat Trip to Gozo and Comino